jupyter/jupyter/docs/source/what_is_jupyter.md

 In the past, writing programs, running them, and seeing results was commonly a slower and more deliberative process than it is today.

-Languages like Python were later introduced that offered some unique advantages over older languages, and new techniques were discovered that sped up the process between writing code, running it, and seeing results.
+As time passed, new techniques were discovered that sped up the process between writing code, running it, and seeing results.
+Languages like Python were also later introduced that offered some unique advantages over older languages.

 For instance, Python is an interpreted language, so it does not need to be compiled (LINK) before it can be run (saving programmers steps and time).